MicrosoftDocs/azure-docs/articles/search/search-reliability.md

 <a name="data-sync"></a>

-### Keep data synchronized across multiple services
+### Synchronize data across multiple services

-There are two options for keeping two or more distributed search services in sync, which consist of either using the [Azure Cognitive Search Indexer](search-indexer-overview.md) or the Push API (also referred to as the [Azure Cognitive Search REST API](/rest/api/searchservice/)).
+There are two options for keeping two or more distributed search services in sync:

++ Pull content updates into a search index by using an [indexer](search-indexer-overview.md).
++ Push content into an index using the [Add or Update Documents (REST)](/rest/api/searchservice/addupdate-or-delete-documents) API or an Azure SDK equivalent API.

 #### Option 1: Use indexers for updating content on multiple services